AdobeDocs/experience-manager-65.en/help/communities/sites.md

 ---
 title: Site Templates
-seo-title: Site Templates
 description: How to access the Site Templates console
-seo-description: How to access the Site Templates console
-uuid: d2f7556e-7e43-424e-82f1-41790aeb2d98
 contentOwner: Janice Kendall
 products: SG_EXPERIENCEMANAGER/6.5/COMMUNITIES
 topic-tags: administering
 content-type: reference
-discoiquuid: 202d7dba-2b34-431d-b10f-87775632807f
 role: Admin
 exl-id: 05a944a3-adb1-47b4-b4a5-15bac91c995e
 ---
 # Site Templates {#site-templates}

-The Site Templates console is very similar to the [Group Templates](tools-groups.md) console, which is focused on functions of interest to Community groups.
+The Site Templates console is similar to the [Group Templates](tools-groups.md) console, which is focused on functions of interest to Community groups.

 >[!NOTE]
 >
->The consoles for the creation of [community sites](sites-console.md), [community site templates](sites.md), [community group templates](tools-groups.md) and [community functions](functions.md) are for use only in the author environment.
+>The consoles for the creation of [community sites](sites-console.md), [community site templates](sites.md), [community group templates](tools-groups.md), and [community functions](functions.md) are for use only in the author environment.

 ## Site Templates Console {#site-templates-console}